Screening for hypertension in hospital to create a new diagnostic pathway

 At a Glance

-SHINE (Screening for Hypertension in the INpatient Environment) uses bespoke computer algorithms to screen patients admitted to hospitals in the Oxford University Hospitals NHS Foundation Trust for high blood pressure (hypertension).
+SHINE (Screening for Hypertension in the INpatient Environment) uses bespoke computer algorithms to screen patients admitted to hospital for high blood pressure (hypertension).
 Patients will be followed-up to find out whether hospital blood pressure measurements accurately predict blood pressure measurements at home.

 The aim of this research is to create a diagnostic pathway for the new diagnosis of high blood pressure among people admitted to hospital.